ResourceDataInc/TransportationHub/Apps/DataSharingApp/readme.md

 my password is blurred in this document.

 # Create Native App relevant files locally

+Note:  This section mentions the steps but for this app the files should be in the repository

 1)  Run the following command to create a folder with skeleton Native App files present: